 The Wyoming Occupational Safety and Health Administration (Wyoming OSHA) is part of the Wyoming Department of Workforce Services.
 The main office is located in Cheyenne, Wyoming.

-Wyoming OSHA adopts all federal standards identically except for 1910 Subpart A, B, and C, and 1926 Subpart A and B, which have been reworded to reflect the Wyoming Safety Act.
+Wyoming OSHA adopts all federal standards identically except for 1910 Subparts A, B, and C, and 1926 Subparts A and B, which have been reworded to reflect the Wyoming Safety Act.
 New standards are promulgated by the State of Wyoming within six months of promulgation by the Secretary of Labor.
 Wyoming cannot adopt standards that are more stringent than corresponding federal standards, but can adopt standards for industries not covered by OSHA.

 Wyoming OSHA Compliance is responsible for the enforcement of the Wyoming OSHA safety and health standards.
 The Wyoming Rules of Practice and Procedure provide guidance for both the enforcement and consultation programs.
 Compliance officers inspect workplaces for hazardous conditions and issue citations where violations of Wyoming OSHA regulations are found.
 Inspections may be the result of: regular scheduling, imminent danger reports, fatalities, employee complaints or referrals.
-Inspections in Wyoming are scheduled for high hazard industries using worker compensation rates or through local emphasis programs or the University of Tennessee Dodge Report system.
+Inspections in Wyoming are scheduled for high hazard industries using worker compensation rates or through Local Emphasis Programs or the University of Tennessee Dodge Report System.
 More information on enforcement in Wyoming can be found on the Wyoming State Plan website.

 Informal conferences are conducted in the Wyoming OSHA office in an effort to resolve contested cases.
 Contested cases not resolved by informal conference are referred to the Office of Administrative Hearings (OAH), which is an independent state agency.
 The OAH hearing officer then recommends a decision to the Occupational Safety and Health Commission.
 The Commission makes the final decision concerning contested cases.
-If appealed by either party, the contested case will move to the District Court and onto the State Supreme Court if not resolved.
+If appealed by either party, the contested case will move to the District Court and then to the state's Supreme Court if not resolved.

 OSHA makes every effort to ensure that the information on this page is accurate and up to date, but changes in state law and procedures affecting the information on this page are beyond OSHA's control.
 Contact state program staff directly to verify important information.